vztu/BVQA_Benchmark/README.md

 ## Usage (feature-based model only)

-Compute feature matrix on a given dataset and put it in `data/` folder, with MOS array stored in the same order (We have provided the MOS arrays of three UGC datasets).
-The code evaluates the extracted features through 100 iterations of train-test splits and returns the median (std) SRCC/KRCC/PLCC/RMSE performances.
-Note that it is not applicable for deep learning based models.
+Extract features in the form of NxM matrix (N:#samples, M:#features) on a given VQA dataset and save it in `data/` directory.
+Let metadata file be stored in the same folder with MOSs in the same order as your feature matrix (We have already provided the MOS arrays of three UGC datasets).
+The `evaluate_bvqa_features.py` evaluates the extracted features via 100 random train-test splits and reports the median (std) SRCC/KRCC/PLCC/RMSE performances.
+Note that it is not applicable to deep learning models.

-##### Run demo (BRISUQE x KoNViD-1k)
+##### Demo evaluations (BRISUQE on KoNViD-1k)
 ```
-$ python src/evaluate_bvqa_features.py
+$ python3 src/evaluate_bvqa_features.py
 ```

-##### Custom usage
+##### Custom usage with your own model on given dataset
 ```
-$ python src/evaluate_bvqa_features.py [-h] [--model_name MODEL_NAME]
+$ python3 src/evaluate_bvqa_features.py [-h] [--model_name MODEL_NAME]
                                    [--dataset_name DATASET_NAME]
                                    [--feature_file FEATURE_FILE]
                                    [--mos_file MOS_FILE] [--out_file OUT_FILE]